Thomas Chirault

 Thomas Chirault (born 15 September 1997) is a French archer competing in men's recurve events.
 He won the silver medal in the men’s team event at the 2024 Summer Olympics.

+Career

-He also won a silver medal in the men's team event at the 2017 World Archery Championships held in Mexico City, Mexico.
+He won a silver medal in the men's team event at the 2017 World Archery Championships held in Mexico City, Mexico.

 At the 2018 European Archery Championships in Legnica, Poland, he won the silver medal in the mixed team recurve event.

 In 2021, Chirault represented France at the 2020 Summer Olympics in Tokyo, Japan.

 Chirault won the gold medal in the men's team recurve event at the 2022 European Indoor Archery Championships held in Laško, Slovenia.

+Thomas Chirault won his first major international medal in 2017 when he took the team gold medal at the 4th World Cup round in Berlin.
+Later that same year, he became the world team silver medalist alongside Jean-Charles Valladont and Pierre Plihon.